 Apple trees have long been a feature of Cape Cod farms—Thoreau traveling the Cape in the mid-1800s observed that “trees were if possible, rarer than houses, excepting apple trees.”
 These days you can buy local apples at almost every Cape Cod farmers market, some grown here and others just over the bridge.

 Here are links to some of my favorite apple recipes:

-Here's some links to info on the apple varieties:
+Here are some links to information on the apple varieties: